Big Data & Insights: Oil for the Digital Age

 Each and every day, Verizon network devices, front line employee tools and digital customer interactions are generating terabytes upon terabytes of service and diagnostic information.
 The challenge for Verizon was how to use this precious resource and draw valuable insights that are not only actionable but can be processed to provide a continuous feedback loop.

 Verizon embarked on the journey of building a robust data science practice.
-The first step was to build a low cost scalable infrastructure with the ability to process real time streams of data.
+The first step was to build a low-cost scalable infrastructure with the ability to process real-time streams of data.
 The next step was to install analytics and visualization toolkits to help technologists and business leaders work through the process of ideation, experimentation, and investigation.
-Equally important to the technology, the third step was to create a data driven culture focused on using that data to improve customer experience.
+Equally important to the technology, the third step was to create a data-driven culture focused on using that data to improve customer experience.

 “As digital becomes the new normal and the explosion of connected technology continues, dependence on data science and algorithmic prediction will increase”

 The technology teams partnered closely with the business and operations teams and applied Six Sigma principles.
 These cross-functional groups filtered hundreds of opportunities to create the right pipeline of problem sets to examine.
-By putting our customers at the center of the journey they were able to select and prioritize data sets with highest potential for positive impact on customer experience.
+By putting our customers at the center of the journey they were able to select and prioritize data sets with the highest potential for positive impact on customer experience.
 As the infrastructure and culture matured, the teams began to set up sustainable processes based on feedback loops and continuous improvements.

 The examples illustrated here are all built on the premise that we could leverage the power of data and find better and more efficient ways to take care of our customer’s unmet and unrequested needs.